Photo Credit: Instragram User @aleciofoto

 When most people think of camping, they generally think of going during that narrow window between late spring and early fall.
-We don’t know about you but having to put our camping adventures on hold from October through April sounds like a recipe for a long, boring winter!
-With an RV rental, you can extend your camping adventures into the offseason, which comes with some pretty unique benefits.
+We don’t know about you, but having to put our camping adventures on hold from October through April sounds like a recipe for a long, boring winter!
+With an RV rental, you can extend your camping adventures into the off-season, which comes with some pretty unique benefits.

 Smaller Crowds

 When you camp in the cooler months, you’ll discover a quieter RV camping experience.
 Gone are the overcrowded national parks and congested campsites of the busy months.
 In the still of the fall and winter months, you’ll get more of the sense of having the trails to yourself.
-You may even get a chance to spot more wildlife, which tend to hide during the busier months.
+You may even get a chance to spot more wildlife, which tends to hide during the busier months.

 Changing Seasons

 There’s nothing quite like experiencing an old favorite in a whole new way.
-Spring and summer bring blooming flowers and picture-perfect greenery; but changing leaves and barren landscapes can be just as beautiful.
+Spring and summer bring blooming flowers and picture-perfect greenery, but changing leaves and barren landscapes can be just as beautiful.
 Whether you decide to visit someplace new or one of your favorite destinations, witnessing the changing seasons is something you won’t forget.
 Here are a few of our favorite Fall RV road trip destinations to experience in the offseason.

 Cost Effective